atarantini/mqttstore/README.md

 ## CHANGELOG

+#### 0.1.0 - 2021/07/26

+- MQTT Client: Support for MQTT username and password.
+- CLI: Changed random unique ID generation if no MQTT client is specified.

 #### 0.0.2 - 2018/08/03

-- Client: Use of `onConnect` handler to reconnect after connection is lost.
+- MQTT Client: Use of `onConnect` handler to reconnect after connection is lost.
 Should significantly improve overall uptime.

 #### 0.0.1 - 2018/05/07